renfernand/STM32_ETH/README.md

 * create a server conection (port 8080) that reproduce a echo frame (send the same that receive).
 * create a telnet conection (port 23) that has a little menu with some basic commands (user e pass=ufu)
 * enable de DBG_LOG in the serial (A way to enable e disable the messages to the UART3)
+obs: Seems that the problem is the ethernet pins that is wrong in the default

 how can I create this (first program):
 1) Using de CubeIDE I created a basic program enabling FRERTOS and LWIP.